Effects of Fibromyalgia on Women Aged 18 and Older...

 by Willo Conner

 Fibromyalgia (also called fibromyalgia syndrome) is chronic disorder distinguish by widespread pain, diffuse tenderness, and a number of other symptoms.
-It is a long-term condition that can be managed with muscle and joint pain relief, but never cured completely.
+It is a long-term condition that can be successfully managed through muscle and joint pain relief.

 Fibromyalgia affects seven times more women than it does men, and it usually develops at some point between the ages of 30-50.
 It is estimated that 1 in 20 people suffer from fibromyalgia, although the number may be higher because it is a very difficult condition to diagnose.